AndrewCurtis27/Optimization_GNN_DIPT/README.md

 Download zip file.
 It contains .ipynb code file to be run, "dwpt_v5" folder with simulator network parameters, and empty "gp" folder for storing trained network parameters for later plotting and analysis.
 Open .ipynb file and run.

 ## Make sure the two following are present:
-The subfolder "dwpt_v5" is present in your working directory, it has the weights for the simulator network.
+The subfolder "dwpt_v5" or its contents is present in your working directory, it has the weights for the simulator network.

-Subfolder in your working directory named "gp" is present, an empty one is included in the zip file. this is to store the neural network model for later plotting.
+Subfolder in your working directory named "gp" is present, an empty one is included in the zip file, or create your own.
+This is to store the neural network model for later plotting.

+If using google colab, enable cuda.
+Go to runtime, change runtime type, select cuda.

 ## Option instructions